VoidOne-App/VoidOne/README.md

 VoidOne is built **by a gamer, for gamers**.

-This is not simply a marketing statement.
+This is more than a product statement.

-It is the project's commitment to the people who use it.
+It is a commitment to the people who use it.

 ## ♾️ Free & Open-Source — Forever

-VoidOne is committed to remaining **free and open-source**.
+VoidOne is committed to being **free and open-source**.

+The core project is released under the **MIT License**.

 No mandatory subscription for the core platform.